SMITH ROCK CRAGGIN' CLASSIC

 A wheel chair accessible porta potty will be available.

 Bring them.
 Got extras?
 Bring those, too.
 Extra beers for he or she with the most ridiculous number of chairs brought!
 (Put your name on them!)

-A Saturday breakfast is included in your General Weekend Pass ticket.
-Sunday breakfast is included for those participating in the volunteer stewardship projects.
-Food trucks will be available on Saturday night.
-All other grubbing is on you to provide.
+Saturday and Sunday breakfasts are included in your General Weekend Pass ticket (thanks to Climbers for Christ and Mountain Gear!).
+Food will be available for purchase on Friday & Saturday nights from “The Bob” (gluten free and vegetarian options available).
+All other food is on attendees to provide.
 Potable water will be available at the camp site.

 We would love your help to make this event a success!
 If you would like to volunteer to help with setup the day before, parking and check-in the day of, and/or clean up and breakdown the day after, we'll have something special to offer you in thanks!
-Please contact Event Coordinator Sarah Wolfe at [email protected].
+Click HERE FOR MORE DETAILS.